LoopPerfect/buckaroo-docs/installation.rst

    buckaroo version

-Debian/Ubuntu via .deb
+Debian and Ubuntu via .deb
 ----------------------

 We provide a `.deb` file for Debian and Ubuntu.
-To install ir, download `buckaroo.deb <https://github.com/LoopPerfect/buckaroo/releases/download/v1.2.0/buckaroo_1.2.0_all.deb>` and either double-click to install or copy & paste the following:
+To install it, download `buckaroo.deb <https://github.com/LoopPerfect/buckaroo/releases/download/v1.2.0/buckaroo_1.2.0_all.deb>`_ and either double-click to install or copy & paste the following:

 .. code-block:: bash